cisagov/Malcolm/sensor-iso/README.md

 * **AUTOSTART_HEATBEAT** – [sensor hardware](#heatbeat) (eg., CPU and storage device temperature) metrics forwarder
 * **AUTOSTART_HEATBEAT_SENSORS** – the background process monitoring [hardware sensors](#heatbeat) for temperatures, voltages, fan speeds, etc. (this is required in addition to **AUTOSTART_HEATBEAT** metrics forwarding)
 * **AUTOSTART_METRICBEAT** – system resource utilization [metrics forwarder](#metricbeat)
-* **AUTOSTART_ARKIME** – [capture](#arkime-capture) PCAP engine for traffic capture, as well as traffic parsing and metadata insertion into Elasticsearch for viewing in [Arkime](https://molo.ch/).
+* **AUTOSTART_ARKIME** – [capture](#arkime-capture) PCAP engine for traffic capture, as well as traffic parsing and metadata insertion into OpenSearch for viewing in [Arkime](https://arkime.com/).
 If you are using Hedgehog Linux along with [Malcolm](https://github.com/idaholab/Malcolm) or another Arkime installation, this is probably the packet capture engine you want to use.
 * *AUTOSTART_NETSNIFF* – [netsniff-ng](http://netsniff-ng.org/) PCAP engine for saving packet capture (PCAP) files
 * **AUTOSTART_PRUNE_ZEEK** – storage space monitor to ensure that Zeek logs do not consume more than 90% of the total size of the storage volume to which Zeek logs are written
 * **AUTOSTART_PRUNE_PCAP** – storage space monitor to ensure that PCAP files do not consume more than 90% of the total size of the storage volume to which PCAP files are written